protoss70/helpmeai/README.md

 # Accessibility Hotline Assistant

-This project was created for the Microsoft Accessibility Hackathon, where it won **2nd place**.
+This project was created under 24 hours for the Microsoft Accessibility Hackathon, where it won **2nd place**.
 The application combines a user-friendly interface with GPT technology to assist hotline operators in identifying the urgency of callers in psychological distress.

 ## Features